nkarimeddiny/travel_photos_fullstack/readme.md

 1.)
 The friendPosts controller calls a method that retrieves the friend's posts.
 The same logic used to limit the number of posts shown on the My Posts page is used here.

 2.)
 The sidebar controller initializes the sidebar.
-Note that the method that initializes the sidebar is wrapped in a $timeout to ensure that it is called after the method that retrieves a friend posts, so that the green dot indicating if a friend has new posts will go away when you look at that friend's photos.
+Note that the method that initializes the sidebar is wrapped in a $timeout to ensure that it is called after the method that retrieves a friend's posts, so that the green dot indicating if a friend has new posts will go away when you look at that friend's photos.

 Two ways of adding a place-to-go: